Are NICER and GW170817 constraints suggesting a compactified scenario for Neutron stars?: Formalism

 where the prior on the neutron star mass is assumed to be uniform,

 with the lower bound fixed at $M_l = 1\,M_\odot$ and the upper bound set by the maximum mass $M_u = M_{\max}(\theta)$ supported by the equation of state.

 \paragraph{NICER likelihood:} We also incorporate constraints from NICER observations, which provide joint posterior distributions for the neutron star's mass and radius.
-For a given EoS parametrisation, the mass--radius relation $R(m,\theta)$ is obtained by solving the Tolman–Oppenheimer–Volkoff (TOV) equations \citep{tov}.
 The NICER likelihood is then evaluated by marginalising over the neutron star mass,

 This procedure is applied independently to the NICER measurements of PSR~J0030+0451~\citep{Riley:2019yda}, PSR~J0740+6620~\citep{Riley:2021pdl}, PSR~J0437$-$4715~\citep{Choudhury:2024xbk}, and PSR~J0614$-$3329~\citep{Mauviard:2025dmd}.
 The resulting likelihoods are combined in different configurations depending on the specific dataset selection adopted for each result set.